massma/website/website-src/index.md

     Schroering](https://theatre-phd.columbia.edu/people/abby-schroering/).
 The
     focus is on centering teacher and learner wellbeing in the classroom.
-We emphasized breaking down false notions of mind-body dualism and embracing embodied teaching/learning as a way to do that (and improve learning).
+We emphasized breaking down false notions of mind-body dualism and embracing embodied teaching/learning as a way to center wellbeing (and improve learning).
 The vast majority of the credit goes to Abby who really made both the collaboration and learning community thrive.

 -   [Git for course deployment and websites](https://massma.github.io/ltf-github-website-courses/) - a